nkityd09/cml-cookbook/Whisper/README.md

 # Whisper Models Comparison Experiment

 ## Introduction
 This repository contains the results and analysis of an experiment designed to compare the performance of three versions of  Whisper models: OpenAI Whisper v2, OpenAI Whisper v3, and Distil Whisper.
 The purpose of this experiment was to evaluate and compare the transcription speed of these models on a set of audio files.
-Additional comparisons on accuracy have been made using the Word Error Rate metric, However, the original transcripts of these audio files were not available for a standardized computation.

 ## Experiment Setup